Trade Gold Trading

 The above patterns is what makes the Japanese candlesticks popular among technical traders and it's why this type of analysis are the most widely used when it comes to analyzing the crude oil market.
 The analysis for these pattern formations in oil trading is the same as that one used in stocks trading.

-Drawing These Charts in MetaTrader 4 Oil Trading Platform
+Drawing These Charts in MetaTrader 4 Platform

-MetaTrader 4 Line, Bar, Candlestick Crude Oil Trading Chart Drawing Tool Bar - Japanese Crude Oil Candle Patterns How to Use Japanese Candlestick in Oil Trading - Understanding Candle in Oil
+Japanese Crude Oil Candle Patterns How to Use Japanese Candlestick in Oil Trading - Understanding Candle in Oil

-To view this toolbar on MT4 navigate to "View" Next to file at the top left corner of MT4 Platform, Click "View", Then Click "Tool bars", Then check "Charts" Button. above toolbar will appear.
+To view this toolbar on MT4 navigate to 'View' Next to file at the top left corner of MT4 Platform, Click 'View', Then Click 'Tool bars', Then check 'Charts' Button.
+Above toolbar will appear.

 Once the above toolbar, appears you can then choose the type you want to convert to, If you want to view using the bar format, click the bar tool button as illustrated above, for line format click the line tool button, for Japanese candles format click the "candlesticks tool button".